The Multi-Regge Limit from the Wilson Loop OPE: The Multi-Regge Limit

 which allows to determine the coefficient $\cc{\nu,\mu}$ from $\cc{\mu,\nu}$ along with the coefficients $\cc{\nu}$ of the single discontinuities.

-In order to prove this equality, we first note that it is safe to ignore all generators $\gen_{k}$ with $k \ne \mu, \nu$ that may appear in the expression for our curve $\gamma$.
-Hence, for the purpose of computing $\cc{\mu,\nu}$ and $\cc{\nu,\mu}$ we can think of the curve as a product of $p_\mu$, $p_\nu$ and their inverses.
+To prove the middle identity in eq.~\eqref{eq:acommut}, we may ignore all generators $\gen_{k}$ with $k \ne \mu, \nu$ that appear in the expression for the curve $\gamma$.
+Hence, for the purpose of computing $\cc{\mu,\nu}$ and $\cc{\nu,\mu}$ we will think of the curve as a product of generators $p_\mu$, $p_\nu$ only \brk{and their inverses}.
 Of course, the order in which these factors appear in the curve does matter for the individual coefficients, but not for the anti-commutator $d_{\mu,\nu}$ we defined in eq.~\eqref{eq:acommut}.
-In fact, since $d_{\mu, \nu}$ is computed from coefficients of double discontinuities, we obtain
+In fact, since $d_{\mu, \nu}$ is computed from the coefficients of double discontinuities, we obtain

-Consequently, in calculating the anti-commutator we do not have to worry about the order of $p_\mu$ and $p_\nu$.
-It is therefore straightforward to compute the anti-commutator from the coefficients of the single discontinuities,
+Consequently, in calculation of the anti-commutator $d_{\mu, \nu}$ we do not have to worry about the order of generators $p_\mu$ and $p_\nu$.
+It is therefore straightforward to relate the anti-commutator $d_{\mu, \nu}$ and the coefficients of the single discontinuities $\cc{\nu}$: